RedisLabs/redislabs-docs/content/rs/administering/designing-production/networking/private-public-endpoints.md

 To enable this configuration you need to:

-- The IPs must already be bound to the server/instance.
+- Ensure the IPs are already bound to the server/instance.
-- Enable support when the cluster is created for a new cluster or using rladmin for an existing cluster.
+- Enable support when the cluster is created, or use rladmin for an existing cluster.
 - Configure public IP of the machine to be used for external traffic in the node configuration.
 - Configure private IP to be used for both internal and external